 During your first few visits, your therapist will evaluate your child's needs.
-We will spend time talk to caregivers, observing your child doing everyday things, like playing, moving, writing, eating and talking with us.
+We will spend time talking to caregivers, observing your child doing everyday things, like playing, moving, writing, eating and speaking.
 Some of these observations will be structured and some will be client (kid)-directed.
-We will then discuss the results, create goals with you and initiate therapy.
+We will then discuss the results, create goals with you, and initiate therapy.
 Your progress will be communicated as you participate and formally at least every six months.

 Does my child need to be present?
 Do I?

 For services billed to your insurance, your child always needs to be present.
 Our consultation appointments are designed to give caregivers the opportunity to meet with their professional and have frank conversations about the plan of care, concerns, and problem-solve without having the ear of your child.
 In-person or on telehealth, we need to have an adult in attendance for your child's safety.

 I had an evaluation, do I need to do another one?

 Maybe....we'll need to check to see if it meets criteria for our clinic.
 We don't want you or your child to have to do any more testing than necessary.
 Your first appointment will be scheduled as an evaluation.
 When you submit your intake paperwork, you may provide us with a copy of your evaluation.
 We will review it and update your session if we can accept it.